awslabs/aws-well-architected-labs/content/Sustainability/200_Labs/200_optimize_ec2_using_cloudwatch_compute_optimizer/2_configure_env.md

 Note the following:

-1. As part of deployment steps, **3 API calls per a minute** will be generated continuously and you will collect memory metrics using the CloudWatch agent.
-This will allow you to analyze metrics in AWS Compute Optimizer.
+1. As part of deployment steps, **3 API calls per minute** will be generated continuously and will be logged these activities into access_log /var/log/httpd.

 2. **Access log** will automatically be sent to log group in Amazon CloudWatch.
+You will use this log when you define **business metrics**.

 3. There will be a new customized metrics created to monitor **total number of vCPU of Amazon EC2 instance** in Sustainability namespace in Amazon CloudWatch.
 You will use these metrics as **proxy metrics** when we calculate sustainability KPI.